hougarry/FreecodeCamp-Notes/vscode-note.md

 - `Ctrl + L` : select line
 - `Ctrl + Z` : undo
 - `Ctrl + tab` : switch tab
+- `Ctrl + \` : split editor
+- `Ctrl + 1` : focus left editor
+- `Ctrl + 2` : focus right editor
+- `Ctrl + 3` : focus bottom editor

+-word wrap: `Alt + Z` z means wrap or zip

+-go back: `Alt + left arrow`

+1. how to make multple lines indent at the same time?
+- select the lines you want to indent
+- press `Ctrl + ]` to indent
+- press `Ctrl + [` to unindent
+2. how to move lines up and down?
+- select the lines you want to move
+- press `Alt + up arrow` to move up
+- press `Alt + down arrow` to move down
+3. how to switch between bar and editor?
+- press `Ctrl + B` to toggle sidebar
+- press `Ctrl + J` to toggle panel
+- activate bar and press `Ctrl + 1` to focus left editor
+4. how to comment your code by shortcut?
+- select the lines you want to comment
+- press `Ctrl + /` to comment
+- press `Ctrl + /` to uncomment
+5. how to delete a line?
+- press `Ctrl + Shift + K` to delete line